 North Carolina Colony Foundationwas established in 1653 by settlers from Virginia.
 Evidence of human occupation in North Carolina dates back 10,000 years, with the earliest evidence found at the Hardaway Site.

-North Carolina was established as a royal colony in 1729 and was one of the Thirteen Colonies.
-North Carolina is named after King Charles I of England, who first formed the English colony, Carolus in Latin for Charles.
+Before the arrival of Europeans, North Carolina was inhabited by Algonquian, Iroquois, and Siouana-speaking Native American tribes.
+In 1729, it became a royal colony and was one of the Thirteen Colonies.
+It was named after King Charles I of England, who first formed the English colony, Carolus in Latin for Charles.
 In 1755, colonial North Carolina received its first postmaster, James Davis, appointed by Benjamin Franklin.

 The Halifax Resolve Resolution, adopted by North Carolina on April 12, 1776, was the first formal call for independence from Britain among the American colonies during the American Revolution.
 In 1988, North Carolina won its first professional sports franchise, the Charlotte Hornets of the National Basketball Association (NBA).
 Most of North Carolina's slave owners and large plantations were located in the eastern part of the state.
 Public elementary and high schools are overseen by the North Carolina Department of Public Instruction.